WORLD INFORMATION ARCHITECTURE DAY 2016 (WIAD) - ZURICH

 4. IA is a phase in a project plan

-Two of the most important goals of the IA are to reduce the noises during the project and to highlight the information stream, so that it becomes all along the process.
+Two of the most important goals of the IA are to reduce the noise during the project and to highlight the information stream so that it becomes all along the process.

 Natacha Hennocq served as an inspiration for me not to focus on HOW but rather on WHY.